Wicked-Shrapnel/Obsidian-2-WordPress-Plugin/README.md

 # Obsidian-2-WordPress-Plugin
-Native Obsidian plugin that allows to convert their notes to HTML code and post to WordPress
+Native Obsidian plugin that allows users to convert their notes to HTML code and post to WordPress.

 Same functionality as my previous Python script, but this is native and much cleaner.